augustepoiroux/LeanInteract/docs/user-guide/basic-usage.md

 Both `Command` and `FileCommand` support several options:

 - `all_tactics`: Get information about tactics used
+- `declarations`: Extract fine-grained information about declarations in the code
 - `root_goals`: Get information about goals in theorems and definitions
-- `infotree`: Get Lean infotree containing various informations about declarations and tactics
+- `infotree`: Get Lean infotree containing various informations from the Lean syntax tree
+- `incrementality`: Enable or disable incremental elaboration for this specific command.
+- `set_options`: Set Lean options for this command (see [Set Options](set-options.md))
 - `env`: The environment from a previous command to be used as context.
 If `env = None`, starts from scratch.

 Example with options: